VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog6types.md

 You see, in C, if you were to just set a variable equal to `my_array` you wouldn't actually be copying the data, you'd actually only be setting the variable to hold the address of the first element in the array.
 C arrays are really just allocating a bunch of consecutive places in memory for you.
 So, if you think about it as address and offsets from a base address, starting at 0 - that is, no offset - makes a lot of sense.

 By the way, while we'll get to it later, if you did actually want to copy the data.
-In C at least, you'd actually have to use a function called `memcpy()` <a class="ptr">(1)</a>which is literally for copying memory from one place to another.
+In C at least, you'd actually have to use a function called `memcpy()` <footnote>Well, okay, not "have to".
+You could make a loop to iterate over every element in the array.
+But, memcpy will likely be dramatically faster because some really smart people have optimized the hell out of it.</footnote>which is literally for copying memory from one place to another.
 In Python, you can do it by directly doing the assignment as you'd expect.

 > Err, okay, this is confusing.
 What I mean is in C if you have this:
 >